Castanospermum: Food

 The unprocessed seeds are poisonous since they contain toxic saponins, and can cause vomiting and diarrhoea, but they become edible when carefully prepared by roasting, cutting up into small pieces, leaching with running water for several days, and pounding into flour and roasting it as a damper.
 The seeds have been prepared and eaten for at least 2,500 years.
-The 1889 book 'The Useful Native Plants of Australia' notes and describes this use of the beans.
+The 1889 book The Useful Native Plants of Australia notes and describes this use of the beans.
 As of 2012, the food was not used in modern bush tucker, and there was no nutritional information available on the seeds.

 Ornamental use

-The trees are popular as potted plants in Asia, Europe and America.
-In addition, they have been used as shade trees in landscaping for parks.
+The trees are popular as potted plants in Asia, Europe and America, and have been widely cultivated both in Australia and other countries as shade trees for parks.

 Wood

-The wood was used by Aboriginal people for spear throwers.
+The wood was used by Aboriginal people for spear-throwers.
 The timber, which somewhat resembles walnut, is soft, fine-grained, and takes a good polish, and the wood has a durability rating above-ground of over 40 years longevity.

-Spread

-Due to its significance as a food for Aboriginal people, blackbean trees were spread by hand into mountain areas on the east coast of Australia.
-All the trees in New South Wales are descended from a single seed.
-The plant naturally spreads by water.
-It has been introduced to India, Malaysia, Papua New Guinea, Sri Lanka, South Africa and the United States of America.